Welcome to the Tunnel Gallery!

 Call us at (518) 935-4858 ext.
 21 or email us at firstname.lastname@example.org with any questions or concerns.

-We are currently exhibiting pieces on loan from our neighboring art institution, Hamilton Hill Arts Center.
-These spectacular works are part of a larger collection curated by the center in an effort to promote the knowledge, preservation and development of African and African Diasporic art and culture.
+These spectacular works are part of a larger collection curated by and on loan from the Hamilton Hill Arts Center in an effort to promote the knowledge, preservation and development of African and African Diasporic art and culture.
 View this exhibit through the end of May 2019.

 To view more pieces in Hamilton Hill Arts Center’s collection, go to their Jerry Burell Virtual Gallery.